INTO-CPS-Association/DTaaS/docs/admin/servers/lib/LIB-MS.md

 }
 ```

-#### Response:
+#### Response

-This query returns the name, raw binary blob, and raw text blob of the specified file.
-The `rawBlob` field contains the file contents in binary format, while the `rawTextBlob` field contains the file contents as plain text.
+This query returns the name, raw binary blob, and raw text blob of
+the specified file.
+The `rawBlob` field contains the file contents
+in binary format, while the `rawTextBlob` field contains the file contents
+as plain text.

 ```graphql
 {